 This situation does not apply to emitted light traveling through a cosmos where the ZPE is changing.
 In this case, an infinitely long beam or a photon wavetrain is traveling through the vacuum.
 The energy density of the vacuum is smoothly increasing simultaneously throughout the universe.
 This means that the infinitely long beam and the wavetrain have all parts slowing SIMULTANEOUSLY.
 In other words there is no bunching up effect because all parts of the beam or wavetrain are traveling with the same velocity.
 A similar situation would exist with cars on a highway if all cars were simultaneously slowing at the same rate.
 The distance between the cars would remain constant, but the number of cars passing any given point per unit of time would be lessening proportional to the speed of the traffic stream.
 For that reason, in the lightspeed case, wavelengths remain fixed in transit and the frequency, the number of waves passing a given point per unit time, drops in a manner proportional to the rate of travel.
 Therefore in a situation with cosmologically changing ZPE, the frequency of light is lightspeed dependent, while the wavelength remains fixed.
 It was the experimental proof of this very fact that was being seriously discussed by Raymond T. Birge in Nature in the 1930’s.

 Another consideration applies here also.
 The equation for the energy E of a photon of light is given as E = hf where h is Planck’s constant, and f is frequency.
 In the situation which applies here, the energy density of the ZPE is uniformly increasing, and h is a measure of the energy density of the ZPE.
 Thus, as the ZPE strength increases, so does h.
-But it has been suggested that frequency f should remain constant for light in transit with these changes.
-If that is so, it means that every photon in transit through the universe must be gaining energy as it travels.
-In other words, energy is not conserved.
-However, with the formulation that has been adopted in the paper under review, energy is conserved as would be expected, and so it is wavelength that varies, not frequency.
+But it has been suggested by some that the frequency, f, should remain constant for light in transit with these changes.
+This is what some are suggesting.
+But this is not the case.
+If it were the case, it means that every photon in transit through the universe must be gaining energy as it travels.
+In other words, if that were the case, energy is not conserved.
+However, with the formulation that has been adopted in the paper under review, energy is conserved as would be expected, and so it is frequency that varies, not wavelength.

 Setterfield: The approach that the reviewer has given in item 2 dictates the response that he sees as appropriate to item 3.
 He seems to have mistakenly applied the results obtained from light traveling in an in homogeneous medium to those in which there are simultaneous cosmos-wide changes in the medium.
 This is inappropriate as noted above and does not agree with experiment.
 If the approach is adopted that deals with a situation with simultaneous cosmological changes, then the redshift originates in the I have indicated in my work, and the reviewer's basic objection has already been answered.